 If you want a Korean drama to watch that is light and breezy and funny and romantic (not to mention topical to a lot of people's lives today) then consider watching One More Happy Ending (2016) starring Jang Nara (My Love Patzzi) and Jung Kyung Ho (who played Yune in I'm Sorry, I Love You).
 It's not Shakespeare but it's a nice show to watch after watching a string of heavy duty melodramas in a row, like I had done before I chose to watch this frothy drama just to get a break from the heavy emotional commitment of shows with a more serious bend to them.
 This was my 275th K-drama completed at the time, and I'm glad I watched it, although there was nothing unpredictable about the story at all.
 Most long term K-drama fans could probably figure out everything that was going to happen in the series by the end of episode one!
-However, when you're tired from watching melodrama after melodrama after melodrama, there's a special beauty in that!
+However, when you're tired from watching melodrama after melodrama after melodrama, there's a special beauty in enjoying a frothy bubble.
 Like going to a water spa and relaxing after running several marathons in a row.

 Two smaller details added to my enjoyment of this show: the first episode featured a wonderfully amusing lengthy cameo appearance by sexy actress Kim So Yeon (who had also starred with leading man Jung Kyung Ho prior to this drama in Falling In Love With Innocence in 2015).
 Here she played against her usual type, a young mother of two girls whose husband left her for another woman, claiming she was fat and unattractive (KIM SO YEON FAT AND UNATTRACTIVE???
 ARE YOU KIDDING MOI???).
 So the actress is brave enough to dress herself down for the role, make herself look frumpy and unable to keep her husband from divorcing her.
 She goes to the dating agency that is at the center of this story and is told flat out that it will be practically impossible for her to find another man.
 Come on!
 Kim So Yeon is gorgeous!!!
 She is one of my top favorite Korean actresses and I will watch her in anything.
 Here, in this scene below, she is in divorce court and the judge tells her he is awarding her far less alimony than she expected.
 Oooh, she did not like that one bit.
 (She obviously needed a barracuda lawyer and didn't have one).
 Notice what a piece of work the soon to be ex-husband is.
 He needed to be slapped.
 But good!